 People will share their data because they will in turn receive useful, bespoke, real experiences—including authentic engagement and smart connections across and within professional networks.

 All of these exchanges lead to massive amounts of value for both sides.
 Through this system of high-value exchange—the future of enlightened organizations everywhere—both sides are given what they need, and members become part of a community that is much more difficult to leave.

-The power & value of true intent
+The power & value of true intent in online communities

 As community builders, how do we understand what a user’s intent is?
 Well, let’s first take a look at where we started and where we’re at now in regards to how we assess and gauge user intent.

 Implied intent – Way back when, we started with implied intent (think: face-to-face, reading body language, interacting over phone calls, engaging at in-person events—in other words, some kind of direct connection where you could pick up on the objective signs of what a buyer was considering).

 Signaled intent – Then we transitioned to where we are now: signaled intent.
 This is the hacking phase, where we infer user intent based on what someone is doing online (think: website visits, downloads, posted reviews).

 This era of signaled intent is all about receiving online signals from tracked users that indicate individual needs and levels of urgency.
 All without consent from the individual.
 As a whole, this kind of approach offers a rather poor translation of user intent.
 It also infringes greatly upon data privacy.

 Expressed intent – Looking into the crystal ball of online community building, we see the near-future shift from signalled intent to expressed intent (think about trading those snacks in grade school again: I have this and want that, and vice versa; let’s trade and both feel good about the transaction).